 1. The dialog seems too early or late

-My first take on this problem would be to check if the audio track has been accidentally nudged out of sync.
-Slip the audio track back and forth on the timeline and see if the animation falls back into sync.
+I've seen it happen more than once where the dialog has accidentally been nudged along the timeline a few frames - so my first take on this would be to slip the dialog track back and forth on the timeline and see if it falls back into sync.

-Sometimes a shot may look mysteriously out of sync even though a frame by frame inspection shows the mouth shapes have been accurately timed to the dialog.
-Try offsetting the mouth poses a frame or two earlier than the corresponding sound - this can improve the readability of lip sync.
+Offsetting the lip sync can actually help - sometimes the mouth shapes may be accurately timed to the dialog sounds, but it still doesn't seem to be in sync when played back.
+Try offsetting the mouth key poses a frame or two earlier than the corresponding sound - this can improve the readability of lip sync.
 The exception is the closed mouth sounds B, M and P, which should fall right on the closed mouth pose.

 2. The mouth shapes are too big

-If the character's mouth moves through big shapes for open mouth sounds like A, E and O - this can look pretty grotesque.
-An animator tackling lip sync for the first time might have referenced a mouth shape chart like Preston Blair's famous 'DIALOGUE' page (Google it!) and created key mouth poses that are over sized.
+If the character's mouth moves through BIG shapes for open mouth sounds like A, E and O - this can look pretty grotesque.
+An animator tackling lip sync for the first time might have referenced a mouth shape chart like Preston Blair's famous 'DIALOGUE' page and created key mouth poses that are oversized.
 Lip sync mouth shape charts often show exaggerated poses - to make the point, rather than to be followed verbatim.
 Scale down the size of the extremes of the mouth shape and try it again.